 And a paintbrush lily, Haemanthus sanguineus (I think; it could be H. coccineus, but apparently that has a spotted stem, and I see no spots - perhaps a lurking botanist could confirm?)...

 Interestingly the brunsvigia and haemanthus were growing within feet of each other in the dry, sandy field (on the way to the American-owned Mosaic Farm and its wonderful milkwood groves), and the red locust was just a few hundred feet away.
 And this redhead was another few hundred feet away, in her borrowed house on stilts with her Frenchman and Simba the kind Zimbabwean, who takes care of the house while the owners are away.
 And the biggest swarm of mosquitoes it has ever been my privilege to hear, and to survive.
+Nightly they crowded against the insect screens, trying to push them in.

 Clearly I'm working up to the main Stanford post.
 Water, birds, stillness, reflections.
 Perfect peace.*